redaktor/widgets-preview/src/chip/README.md

-# @dojo/widgets/chip
+# @redaktor/widgets/chip

-Dojo's `Chip` widget allows information and user inputs to be displayed as a single compact entity.
+redaktor's `Chip` widget allows information and user inputs to be displayed as a single compact entity.
 Supported interactions include removing a chip or clicking them to trigger an action.

 ## Features